eikek/devshell-tools/README.md

 Enables PostgreSQL with settings to be able to connect to it from anywhere.
 It creates a user `dev` with password `dev`.

+Additionally, `pgweb` is enabled by default on port `5433` for the first database specified for dev-postgres or the one given to the pgweb config.

 #### mariadb